freecode23/fuse-file-systems/README.md

  cc -ggdb3 -Wall -O0   -c -o misc.o misc.c
  ...
 ```
-3. Create a directory to serve as a mount point
+2. Create a directory to serve as a mount point
-Create a mount point, that is, create a directory where a file system will be attached:
+Create a mount point called `fs`, that is, create a directory where a file system will be attached:
 mkdir fs

 4. Show the disk space usage of the file system on which that directory is mounted: